gasql/DBStream/README.md

 - Make sure (1) C++ runtime and ODBC are installed (2) SQL Server is installed (3) Current Windows/Domain Account has MSSQL sysadmin privileges. in both Server1 and Server2.

+- Make sure Server1's IP is in Valide IP list (ValidIPs) of config.ini in Server2.
+Otherwise, Server2 will deny data packets from Server1.

 - Open Windows Console as administrator, and run the following command in Server2.

   [AppPath]> DBStream.exe -l=3306